kshiga/LF_webapp/README.md

 -----
 ### How to test

 Once your application is running, you can move on to testing out its functionality.
+You can start the application by navigating to the `LF_webapp` directory and running the command `npm start`.

 #### Webserver
-In a terminal, run the following command.
+In a new terminal, run the following command.

 ```
 curl --header "Content-Type: application/json" \
   --request POST \
   --data '{"shift": 3, "message": "encode this message please"}' \
   localhost:23456/api/encode
 ```

 Alter the JSON data to get different results.

+Additionally, you can run tests without a server running.
+In a terminal, navigate to the `LF_webapp` directory and run the tests with `npm test`.

+#### Client
+With the server running, open a browser and navigate to [localhost:23456/user-signup.html](http://localhost:23456/user-signup.html).
+Be sure to have JavaScript enabled on your browser.

 -----
 #### Webserver Specifications